 “Your beauty should not come from outward adornment, such as elaborate hairstyles and the wearing of gold jewelry or fine clothes.
 Rather, it should be that of your inner self, the unfading beauty of a gentle and quiet spirit, which is of great worth in God’s sight.”
 I Peter 3:3-4

 “Gracious (friendly, kind, tender) words are like a honeycomb, sweetness to the soul and health to the body” Proverbs 16:24

 The best time to practice graciousness is before you marry.
 Learn to be gracious with your family and friends.

 Remember, without Him, we can do nothing.
 It is Jesus that does the work in our hearts.
 Don’t carry the weight of change BUT don’t ever think change is impossible.
-Surrender to Jesus and have faith to trust that He is at work in you, to perfect you.
-Surrender and trust Him, He will bring the change that will make you pleasing to God and so desirable to the man you will someday marry.
+Surrender to Jesus, ask Him to make you into the girl he created you to be, and have faith to trust that He is at work in you.
+He will bring the change that makes you pleasing to God and so desirable to the man you have married or will someday marry.